Kippus0s/Speaker-Independent_Speech-Emotion_Recognition/README.md

 EmoDB: 91%
 RAVDESS: 64%
 SAVEE: 65%
-IEMOCAP: 44% (This ensemble failed to improve performance, the best performing overall model trained on IEMOCAP was the MFCC model which achieved 48.67%)
+IEMOCAP: 44% (This ensemble performed worse than the best performing IEMOCAP-trained model, which was the MFCC model scoring 48.67%)
 ```